runyanjake/COCBot/README.md

 java/ contains the makefile to run the java version with.

 ahk/ contains the ahk that the java version depends on, in addition to the AHK file of the fully AutoHotKey version.
+This AHK source is the most interesting part of this repo.